shopware/docs/products/extensions/b2b-suite/guides/core/authentication.md

 );
 ```

-## Working with the Identity as a Provider
+## Working with the identity as a provider

-If you need another type of user you can follow the `Contact` and `Debtor` implementations.
+If you need another type of user, you can follow the `Contact` and `Debtor` implementations.
 This guide will show you which classes need to be extended.

-### Implement your own Identity
+### Implement your own identity

-The B2B-Suites `Shopware\B2B\StoreFrontAuthentication\Framework\Identity` is an interface which means that every user has to reimplement it.
+The B2B-Suites `Shopware\B2B\StoreFrontAuthentication\Framework\Identity` is an interface which means that every user has to re-implement it.

 The interface acts as a factory for different contexts that are used throughout the B2B-Suite.
 It contains:

-* B2B-Suite ids and data (e.g. auth id, context owner)
+* B2B-Suite ids and data (e.g., auth id, context owner)
-* Shopware glue (e.g. customer group id, password hash)
+* Shopware glue (e.g., customer group id, password hash)

-Therefore, it can be seen as a _man in the middle_ between Shopware and the B2B-Suite.
+Therefore, it can be seen as a man in the middle between Shopware and the B2B-Suite.

-Example implementations are either `Shopware\B2B\Debtor\Framework\DebtorIdentity` or `Shopware\B2B\Contact\Framework\ContactIdentity`.
+Example implementations are either: `Shopware\B2B\Debtor\Framework\DebtorIdentity` or `Shopware\B2B\Contact\Framework\ContactIdentity`.

 ### Implement your own CredentialsBuilder

-In the CredentialsBuilder you create the CredentialsEntity witch is used to log in the B2B-Suite.
+In the *CredentialsBuilder*, you create the *CredentialsEntity*, which is used for logging in the B2B-Suite.

 ```php
     public function createCredentials(array $parameters): AbstractCredentialsEntity